rexcoleman/Enhancing_Phishing-Detection-With-Neural-Style-Transfer/README.md

 - **Style Cost Function:** Defined the style cost function using the Gram matrix of the activations of multiple hidden layers in a ConvNet.

 ## Conclusion
 Neural Style Transfer enhances cybersecurity practices by leveraging its ability to manipulate and analyze visual content.
-It provides tools for both defending against threats through obfuscation and detection techniques and conducting detailed forensic examinations of digital imagery.
+It provides tools for both defending against threats through obfuscation and detection techniques and in conducting detailed forensic examinations of digital imagery.
 These applications highlight NST's versatility beyond its original artistic purposes, demonstrating its potential impact in enhancing digital security measures.